-- 1. Representative as prepared by AANDC as of July 11, 2012. - 2.
+- 1. Representative as prepared by AANDC as of Dec.
+31, 2010 with EL464 and EL465 added. - 2.
 Per the original licence, Period 1 may be extended using drilling deposits or through amendment to the licence.
 The drilling of one exploratory or delineation well prior to the end of Period 1 of the term is a condition precedent to obtaining tenure to Period 2.